KULeuvenNeuromechanics/opensimAD/README.md

 ### Limitations
   - Not all OpenSim models are supported:
     - Your model **should not have locked joints**.
-Please replace them with weld joints (locked joints would technically require having kinematic constraints, which is possible but makes the problem more complicated).
+Please replace them with weld joints.
+This can be easily done with [OpenSim Creator](https://www.opensimcreator.com/) by using *Rezero Joint* and *Change Joint Type*.
     - **Constraints will be ignored** (eg, coupling constraints).
     - **SimmSplines are not supported for coordinates**, as their implementation in OpenSim is not really compatible with algorithmic differentiation.
 See how we replaced the splines of the [LaiArnold_modifed model](https://simtk.org/projects/model-high-flex) with polynomials.
 SimmSplines in PathPoints etc. are fine, since they do not affect the inverse dynamics.
   - OpenSimAD does not support all features of OpenSim. **Make sure you verify what you are doing**.
 We have only used OpenSimAD for specific applications.